10 Tips to Avoid and Recover from Shadowban

-Are you complaining that due to recent Instagram algorithm update your engagement and followers are getting reduced and Instagram shadowban and blah blah blah…..
+Everyone is complaining about reduced engagement and followers on Instagram to algorithm updates.
+And Instagram Shadowban and blah blah blah…..
 Believe it or not, Instagram is doing a pretty good job recently of cleaning up their platform!

-Once it was a time that few fake accounts used to flood-up hashtags with pornographic images and Spam comments.
-You might have seen them before months and also got lots of likes and follows for “comment n likes for sale” sort of comments.
-All are gone now, and it’s thanks to this big update!
+Once upon a time, there were lots of fake accounts on Instagram.
+Who used to flood-up hashtags with their pornographic images and Spam comments.
+You might have seen that before few months.
+And also got lots of likes and follows for “comment n likes for sale” sort of comments.
+All are gone now, and it’s thanks to this big Instagram Algorithm update!

-So, in this article I will try to explain what is Instagram Shadowban exactly what you need to do to avoid/recover
+So in this article, we will learn what is Instagram Shadowban exactly.
+What you need to do to avoid/recover from that.

-The term “shadowban” has been around since 2006 when twitter used it first time.
-Twitter had announced that they are filtering out abusive tweets on its platform by applying a sort of temporary “time-out” on users who broke their terms of service.
+The term “SHADOWBAN” has been around since 2006 when Twitter used it for the first time.
+Twitter had announced that they are filtering out abusive tweets on its platform.
+By applying a sort of temporary “time-out” on users who broke their terms of service.
 But they used to inform their users about it.

-But on Instagram, when a shadowban is implemented user is not informed.
-They just hide your Instagram posts from users who don’t follow you, which can be an obstacle in growing your account and getting more followers as those who don’t follow you will not be able to see your posts on hashtags.
-And all your hashtag and such strategies fail.
+But on Instagram, when a shadowban gets implemented user is not informed.
+They hide your Instagram posts from users who don’t follow you.
+Which can be an obstacle to growing your account and getting more followers.
+Because those who don’t follow you will not be able to see your posts on hashtags.
+And all your Instagram hashtag and such strategies fail.

-The best way to find out if you’ve been shadowbanned is to check if your posts appear in hashtag searches.
-To do this, create a new post on Instagram and include 2-3 unpopular hashtags in the caption, and another 2-3 unpopular hashtags in the first comment.
-And check if your post is seen from that account from someone else account who don’t follow you.
+The best way to find out if you’re Shadowbanned is to check if your posts appear in hashtag searches.
+To do this, create a new post on Instagram and include 2-3 unpopular hashtags in the caption.
+And other 2-3 unpopular hashtags in the first comment.
+Then check if your post is visible from that account from someone else account who don’t follow you.

 ** Do not rely on the Instagram Shadowban Tester websites.**

 They are not 100% reliable.
-In fact, many people who used this test have reported that after checking manually, their account was in fact not shadowbanned.
+In fact, many people have reported that they saw Shadowbanned notice over there.
+But, their account was not shadowbanned actually.

 1. Stop using banned or broken hashtags

-With millions of active monthly users, it’s difficult for Instagram to control what people share and what hashtags they use.
-Lots of times, a totally innocent hashtag can become invaded with inappropriate content by fake and bot accounts use.
+With millions of active monthly users on Instagram.
+It’s difficult for Instagram to control what people share and what hashtags they use.
+Lots of times, many innocent hashtags becomes invaded by fake and bot accounts.
+By using the inappropriate content.

-In some cases, using one of these banned hashtags could make the post become undiscoverable, as in being ‘Shadowbanned’.
-Sometimes leaving these tags in older posts could also cause issues, and removing these from older posts could also help.
+Using one of these banned hashtags could make the post become undiscoverable.
+And we assume we are ‘Shadowbanned’.
+Sometimes leaving these tags in older posts can cause this issue.
+And removing them from older posts could also help.

-Look through your hashtags and make sure that none of them are “banned”.
-To do this, simply search for the hashtag on Instagram and if only the top posts section appears and nothing else, that hashtag could be banned ones.
-Sometimes Instagram will even leave a short message on a hashtag page explaining that posts have been hidden for not meeting the community guidelines like below image.
+Look through your hashtags and make sure that none of them is “banned”.
+To do this, search for the hashtag on Instagram.
+And if only the top posts section appears and nothing else, that hashtag could be a reason.
+Sometimes Instagram will even leave a short message on a hashtag page.
+Mentioned that posts have been hidden for not meeting the community guidelines.
+Like below image shown below.